w3f/polkadot-wiki/docs/general/polkadotjs-ui.md

 ---
-id: polkadotjs-ui
 title: Polkadot-JS UI (Wallet)
-sidebar_label: Polkadot-JS UI
-description: A Wallet for Power-users and Developers.
+description: A comprehensive guide to Polkadot-JS UI, a wallet for developers and power users in the Polkadot ecosystem.
-keywords: [polkadotjs, polkadotjs apps, apps UI, extension]
-slug: ../polkadotjs-ui
 ---

 <!-- MessageBox -->